 Table of Contents:

 Arthritis is commonly recognized as the swelling and tenderness of one or more joints.
-The primary symptoms of arthritis are joint pain and stiffness, and typically worsens with age.
+The primary symptoms of arthritis are joint pain and stiffness which typically worsens with age.
 Arthritis, although very common, is not well understood.
-In fact, arthritis is actually not a single disease as it is more an informal way of referring to joint pain or joint disease.
+Arthritis is actually not a single disease as it is more an informal way of referring to joint pain or joint disease.
 There are over 100 different types of arthritis and conditions related to arthritis.
 Arthritis can affect people of all ages, sexes and races, and is the leading cause of disability in America.
 In the United States alone, more than 50 million adults and 300,000 children suffer from some type of arthritis.
-Arthritis is more common among women, and begins to flare up more frequently as people get older.
+Arthritis is more common among women and begins to flare up more frequently as people get older.

 The most common types of arthritis are osteoarthritis and rheumatoid arthritis, but other common types include degenerative arthritis, inflammatory arthritis, infectious arthritis, and metabolic arthritis.
 You should consult with your doctor, who can help identify the type of arthritis you have and the best treatment options available.

 When cartilage, which is the cushioning surface on the ends of bones, wears away, bone begins to rub against bone, creating pain, stiffness, and swelling.
 Excess weight, family history, age, and previous injury, are all risk factors.

 A healthy immune system generates internal inflammation, to get rid of infection and prevent disease.
 With inflammatory types of arthritis, the immune system attacks the joints mistakenly, with uncontrolled inflammation, causing joint erosion and pain.
 Inflammation can also cause damage to internal organs, eyes, and other parts of the body.

 Examples of inflammatory arthritis are: